 Safe Loads: No vessel may carry more than a safe load (in persons or total weight).
 Do not overload vessels.

 Use or Discharge of Firearms Prohibited.
 All wildlife is protected by federal law.
 No possession of weapons, traps, or explosives.
 Posession of firearms or ammunition is a felony in Mexico, including in Mexican waters.

 Contain Your Trash and Pack It Out: Leave no trace behind, including cigarette butts, toilet paper, or food scraps.

-No Pets in the Backcountry: Pets may harm or be harmed by wildlife.
+No Pets in the Backcountry, including river trips: Pets may harm or be harmed by wildlife.
 Pets can only go where vehicles can go.

 Collecting or Disturbing Natural or Historic Features is Prohibited: Leave park features intact for others to enjoy.

 Generator Use is Prohibited: Generators use is prohibited in backcountry areas.

 Do Not Feed Wildlife: Feeding wildlife is illegal, and it often results in rangers having to destroy the animal.

 Areas Closed to Camping: Camping is not permitted in the following areas: from the upstream end of the Santa Elena Nature Trail to 0.75 mile downstream from Castolon;within 0.5 mile of the San Vicente Crossing;from La Clocha to the Boquillas Canyon Trail.